Mock API Responses: A ‘How To’ with Provar

-As the heading suggests, collaboration is one of the most impactful strategies one can adopt to minimize time and maximize coverage.
+As the heading suggests, collaboration is one of the most impactful strategies to minimize time and maximize coverage.

 What is Shift Left Automation Testing?

-Shift left automation testing, also referred to as ‘shift left software testing is the agile practice of moving the testing phase as early in the Software Development Life Cycle (SDLC) as possible, rather than sticking to traditional practices of leaving testing to the near end of the SDLC.
+Shift left automation testing, also referred to as ‘shift left software testing, is the agile practice of moving the testing phase as early in the Software Development Life Cycle (SDLC) as possible, rather than sticking to traditional methods of leaving testing to the near end of the SDLC.

 The above diagram illustrates the phases taken in the SDLC process.
-You can see that in a traditional approach, testing wouldn’t begin until the software is up and running, a shift left approach allows testing to be an integral part of the development.
+In a traditional approach, testing wouldn’t begin until the software is up and running; a left-shift approach allows testing to be an integral part of the development.
 This helps prevent defects early in the software development process and adopts a more economical approach as the software can be reactively developed to overcome any problems discovered in the initial phases.
 This is where in-sprint automation can be a valuable asset.